Turkey: Istanbul & the Landscapes of Cappadocia9 days

 Continue discovering Istanbul today.
 You may wish to ascend the Galata Tower, which was originally built in 1348 to house prisoners of war and now serves as a conservatory boasting 360-degree views of the city.
 Or, you could visit the Dolmabahce Palace and admire the decor, designed by the same interior designer responsible for the Paris Opera House.
 At the end of your day, you may choose to treat yourself to a taste of honey-drizzled baklava.

-In order to enter Turkey, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of your return home.
-A visa is also required for U.S. and Canadian passport holders to enter Turkey.
-The cost to purchase a visa upon arrival in Turkey is $20 for Americans and $60 for Canadians (payment in USD only and subject to change without notice).
-If you’re not a U.S. or Canadian citizen, you must contact the Turkish Consulate.
+In order to enter Turkey, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of reentry.
+Effective in 2014, U.S. and Canadian passport holders must obtain an electronic visa prior to arrival in Turkey.
+You can get an e-visa by visiting the Turkish Ministry of Foreign Affairs website.
+The cost of a visa for entry into Turkey is $20 USD for U.S. citizens and $60 USD for Canadian citizens (payment is subject to change without notice).
+If you’re not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.

 Clothing & Packing Tips

 The Turkish lira is the currency you’ll be using on your tour.
-Better rates of exchange are usually available in Turkey rather than at home, although it’s worth ordering some currency from your local bank to use when you first arrive.
-We advise that you take credit cards and dollar bills in small denominations and suggest informing your bank and credit card company of your travel plans, so they don’t confuse your international purchases for fraudulent charges.
-Exchange small amounts of lira at one time to compensate for inflation.
+Better rates of exchange are usually available in Turkey, although it’s worth ordering some currency from your local bank to use when you first arrive.
+We advise that you take credit cards and dollar bills in small denominations.
+We suggest informing your bank and credit card company of your travel plans, so they don’t confuse your international purchases for fraudulent charges.
+Exchange small amounts of Turkish lira at one time in order to compensate for inflation.

 At the conclusion of your tour, it’s customary to offer your Tour Director and driver a gratuity.
 We recommend tipping in your tour country’s currency, the equivalency of $3USD/CAD per person per day for your driver and $6USD/CAD to $9USD/CAD per person per day for your Tour Director.
 If applicable, we also recommend the equivalency of $2USD/CAD per local guide.
 Tips can only be paid in cash.
 Please keep current local currency exchange rates in mind when tipping.